 - Met with poultry industry professionals and animal drug companies

 FDA met with the National Turkey Federation, the American Association of Avian Pathologists (AAAP), poultry veterinarians, and poultry researchers to discuss the lack of approved drugs against blackhead disease.
-FDA also met with animal drug companies to discuss the potential approval pathways available for new animal drugs to treat, control, or prevent the disease.
+The agency also met with animal drug companies to discuss the potential approval pathways available for new animal drugs to treat, control, or prevent the disease.

 - Supported AAAP’s blackhead disease symposium

 In August 2016, FDA participated in a symposium on blackhead disease hosted by AAAP.
-FDA sponsored video conferencing of the symposium, which allowed many participants, both inside and outside FDA, to attend virtually.
+The agency sponsored video conferencing of the symposium, which allowed many participants, both inside and outside FDA, to attend virtually.
 The symposium provided a much-needed platform for poultry researchers, poultry industry professionals, and animal drug companies to share information about the status of blackhead disease, research updates, and strategies to prevent and control the disease.

 - Published a paper on regulatory considerations for drugs against blackhead disease